Distracted Driving Truck Accident Results in Traumatic Brain Injury

 Falls are the leading cause of TBI, accounting for 47% of all ER visits, hospitalizations and deaths.
 Slip and fall accidents may be caused by improper construction, slippery floors, defective steps, defective walkways and foreign substances on floors.

 If you or a family member has experienced a traumatic brain injury in a car accident or slip and fall, or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.